 Modern Training

-Training Tips: Violence in the workplace
+Training tips: Violence in the workplace

-Posted on: April 25, 2024By: Michelle Wilton
+Posted on: April 25, 2024Updated on: October 24, 2024By: Michelle Wilton

 As deadlines around recent violence prevention legislation continue to loom, frontline organizations are racing to provide the resources, training and tools that frontline workers desperately need to feel safe throughout their shifts.